SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations-exam-problems.md

 # Chapter 2.2.
-Simple calculations - Exam problems
+Simple calculations - Exam Problems

 In the previous chapter, we got familiar with the system console and how to work with it – how to **read numbers** from the console and **print an output** on the console.
 We went through the bacis arithmetical operations and briefly mentioned data types.
 In this chapter, we will practice and consolidate what we have learned so far.
 We will solve a few **more complicated problems** given as exams problems.

-## Reading numbers from the console
+## Reading Numbers from The Console

 Before moving on to the examples, we will recall the most important of the material we have studied in the previous chapter.
 We will start with reading numbers from the console.

-### Reading an integer
+### Reading an Integer

 We need to create a variable to store the number (for example **`num`**) and to use the standard command to read data from the console in combination with the function **`Integer.parseInt(…)`** which converts text into an integer: